TaskRatchet/taskratchet-docs/api.md

 id            | string  | Task's unique identifier task          | string  | Task's title
-due           | string  | Task's timezone-agnostic due string due_timestamp | number  | Task's precise due time, taking the user's current timezone into account cents         | number  | Task's stakes complete      | boolean | Whether or not the task has been completed status        | string  | One of "complete", "expired", or "pending"
+due           | string  | Task's timezone-agnostic due string due_timestamp | number  | Task's precise due time, taking the user's current timezone into account.
+Changing the user's timezone will change this number for all tasks. cents         | number  | Task's stakes complete      | boolean | Whether or not the task has been completed status        | string  | One of "complete", "expired", or "pending"